itsmylin/react-redux-express-twitter-search/README.md

-# react-redux-express-twitter Web application
+# react-redux-express-twitter web application

-This demo works well in Google Chrome Version 67.0.3396.99.
+This [demo](https://twitter-search-tool.herokuapp.com/) works well in Google Chrome Version 67.0.3396.99.

 TODO:
 Solve the issue in other browsers for rendering Embedded Tweets.